cecilitse/invoicer/README.md

     $ middleman server

-Generate a document:
+Generate an invoice PDF:

-    $ bin/invoicer generate <type> # type can be `estimation` or `invoice`
+    $ bin/invoicer generate

 ## Notes

-Invoicer is shipped with a base template.
-All its required components are specified in bower.json configuration file
+* Invoicer is shipped with a default template (see `source/index.html.slim`).
+  All its required components are specified in `bower.json` configuration file.
+* In order to localize your document, set your locale by filling `data.document.base.locale` variable.
+  It's then automatically used by `t` translation helper.